 You use Qualys Query Language (QQL) for building search queries to fetch information from Qualys databases.
-A database query is a string of search attributes (we call them search tokens) structured in the compatible syntax, which returns the targeted values.
-In QQL, you pick the search tokens from our token repository, use a query operator, and specify the expected token values.
+A database query is a string of search attributes (we call them 'search tokens' or simply 'tokens') structured in the compatible syntax, which returns the targeted values.
+In QQL, you pick the tokens from our token repository, use a query operator, and specify the expected token values.
 Our robust search mechanism helps you find the relevant information about various aspects of your IT infrastructure in the context of your Qualys subscription.

 Here are some of the places on the Qualys Cloud Platform from where you can create QQL queries:

 From a Search bar on a module tab where data list is available.
 It can be the Vulnerabilities tab in VMDR or the Patches, the Assets, and the Jobs tabs in Patch Management or the Inventory tab in Global IT Asset Inventory module (The list is not exhaustive).
 For example, in VMDR, on the Vulnerabilities tab, from the total vulnerability detections in your environment, you can target only the ones with severity 5.
 To achieve this, you form a QQL query in the Search bar.

 From dashboard widgets.
 You can build QQL queries to form a widget and visualize that data on a dashboard.
 You can also use QQL queries effectively to set up alert rules.